mittwald/cli/README.md

   -p, --project-id=<value>    ID or short ID of a project; this flag is optional if a default project is set in the
                               context
   -q, --quiet                 suppress process output and only display a machine-readable summary.
-  -w, --wait                  Wait for the resource to be ready.
+  -w, --wait                  wait for the resource to be ready.
       --description=<value>   a description for the backup.
       --expires=<value>       (required) An interval after which the backup expires (examples: 30m, 30d, 1y).
-      --wait-timeout=<value>  [default: 600] The number of seconds to wait for the resource to be ready.
+      --wait-timeout=<value>  [default: 600s] the duration to wait for the resource to be ready (common units like 'ms', 's', 'm' are accepted).

 ALIASES
   $ mw project backup create